DSCI-310-2024/DSCI-310_Group-Project_Group8_Purchasing-Intent-Analysis/README.md

 To run the project, you will have to run a docker container.
 To do so:
 - Clone to project repository to your local computer
-- Navigate to the project directory in a new terminal
+- Navigate to the project directory DSCI-310_Group-Project_Group8 in a new terminal
-- After doing so successfully, type ```docker-compose up``` in your terminal
+- After doing so, type ```docker-compose up``` in your terminal
 - This runs the container.
-You should find a set of URLs has been produced, launch the link that starts with http://127.0.0.1 in your browser
+You should find a set of URLs has been produced.
+- Launch the link that starts with http://127.0.0.1 in your browser
 - Now that you are in jupyter, open a terminal and make sure you are in the project's root directory.
 - Use command ```make clean-all```  to reset the project
 - Finally, type the ```make all``` command to run the analysis.